Chris Sheedy | October 2019

 The most important message for those who receive this ATO letter is not to panic, Wyatt says.

-Paul Drum, CPA Australia’s head of external affairs, agrees.
+Paul Drum, CPA Australia’s former head of external affairs, agrees.

 “‘Don’t panic’ is very good advice,” he says.
 “Some might say the letter has an unfortunate tone about it.
 Clearly it is meant to be a terse warning.”